minh-p/blog-hmp1/docs/Drafting_Page.md

 ### Front-End
 - Things should be pretty simple.
 There should be two divs.
 One of them is the html text input.
 The other one would be the displayed html via markdown (using markdown-it library).
+- For the [Invididual Drafts Page](/pages/drafts/"[id].js"), unlike the individual post pages, the admin (me) would be able to edit the post.
+  - So then, this page needs authentication like the draft's index page.

 ### Back-End
 - In the Prisma Schema, the markdown content is going to be stored as a string.
 Or actually as I have too look into it more: a TEXT field.